Pornpatr/NewsReaderApplication/README.md

 - Glide

 ## Usage
 The app has a home screen where users can browse news articles.
 The articles are displayed in a RecyclerView, which allows for smooth scrolling and efficient memory usage.
-Users can tap on an article to view its details, and save it for later by clicking on the bookmark icon.
+Users can tap on an article to view its details and save it for later by clicking on the bookmark icon.

 The app also includes a local storage feature that allows users to save articles to read later.
 This is implemented using the Room library, which provides a simple and efficient way to store and retrieve data from a local database.